Surreality

 3. Your characters are ‘born’ the moment you introduce them on the page.

 This one’s tricky.
-You, the writer, have soooo much to reveal about a protagonist, or an antagonist, and/or that crucial, although seldom-scene best friend.
+You, the writer, have soooo much to reveal about the characters in your story.
 However, it’s important to realize that these people existed (existentially, of course) long before you decided to drop them onto the page.
 Some are going through personal issues—an impending marriage, or divorce, or maybe one has a gambling addiction, or is confronting a recent, tenuous sobriety, or maybe has a kid sister who disappeared 14 years ago—all of which may have little or nothing to do with your primary plot. (…or might they?)

 Secondary plot-lines can have tremendous value in character-building.
 A singular plot, with various characters auto-focused on a single resolution… sorry, but that can get tedious or monotonous.
 However, give characters additional issue or problems (“What do you mean my check bounced?”) can infuse nuance, rapport, insight and empathy to your characters.
 I mean imagine that the aforementioned meteor’s going to strike Earth in 23 days.
 And your MC’s just been evicted from her apartment.
 Throwing obstacles large and small can humanize your story and make your paper-people feel very, very real.